 Both the amazing flavour and its long preservation, for which this bread is renowned, is due to the yeast base, made with spring water and fresh fruit put to macerate.

-All my expectations, the ones you would have as a buyer at a food and beverage trade fair in Italy, were exceeded.
+I think all my expectations, at least the ones you would have as a buyer at a food and beverage trade fair in Italy, were exceeded.
 The food was really good, plentiful, varied and it kept coming, all night (and the following day)!
 I tried to put together a collage of images from the night, but I think I am missing a couple of dishes…

 And to finish …